 - Add the fire-roasted tomatoes, black beans, and frozen corn to the skillet.
 Stir well to combine and cook for an additional 2-3 minutes.

 - Arrange 4 small corn tortillas in the bottom of an 8x8-inch baking dish, overlapping slightly to cover the bottom.
-Spread one-third of the meat and vegetable mixture evenly over the tortillas.
-Sprinkle generously with Kraft Mexican Four Cheese.
+Using a slotted spoon, spread one-half of the meat and vegetable mixture evenly over the tortillas.
+Sprinkle generously with cheese.

-- Repeat the layers: add another 4 tortillas, one-third of the meat mixture, and another generous layer of cheese.
-Add a final layer of 4 tortillas, the remaining meat mixture, and a final layer of cheese.
+- Repeat the layer by adding 4 more tortillas, one-half of the meat mixture, and another generous layer of cheese.

 - Cover the casserole with foil and bake in the preheated oven for 20-25 minutes, until the casserole is heated through and the cheese is melted and bubbly.